 - Limited MS Office Integrations.
 The platform works great with the Google suite, but functionalities are significantly more limited for Word, Excel, and Outlook.
 Hive has promised it for a future update.

-- No Project Prioritization.
+- No Project Prioritisation.
 You cannot pin projects or assign them a higher priority; that communication has to happen outside of the formal structure.

 - Not Always Intuitive.
 It's a side effect of the complexity and functionality, but Hive is not always intuitive for users not familiar with project management tools.
 The extensive support and training might be necessary.